APPLICATION DEADLINE EXTENDED to May 15, 2017

-Themes will forge connections between the intensive English classes and activities outside the classroom, e.g., visits to museums, landmarks, and colleges.
-Instruction will also include practice with TOEFL exams and the new 2016 SAT reading and writing components.
-In response to the new SAT essay format, there will be more practice of the skills required for discourse analysis/critique.
+Themes forge connections between the intensive English classes and activities outside the classroom, e.g., visits to museums, landmarks, and colleges.
+Instruction also includes practice with TOEFL exams and the new 2016 SAT reading and writing components.
+In response to the new SAT essay format, there will be more practice of the skills required for discourse analysis/critique are included.

-Academy participants will live in a residence hall with roommates and floormates who hail from across the United States (typically from more than 30 U.S. states), not to mention approximately 15 countries as well.
-In addition to daily programming coordinated through our Office of Residence Life—and alongside high school students enrolled in other Summer College programs—students will have the opportunity to explore local cultural institutions, art and science museums, and state parks; participate in service activities and local cultural events; and travel to tourist destinations such as a regional waterpark and Niagara Falls.
+Academy participants live in a residence hall with roommates and floormates who hail from across the United States (typically from more than 30 U.S. states), not to mention approximately 15 countries.
+In addition to daily programming coordinated through our Office of Residence Life—and alongside high school students enrolled in other Summer College programs—students have the opportunity to explore local cultural institutions, art and science museums, and state parks; participate in service activities and local cultural events; and travel to tourist destinations such as a regional waterpark and Niagara Falls.

 Summer is a great time for international high school students to come to Syracuse University.
 Established in 1870 in central New York State, the beautiful campus can be reached by air in less than an hour from (JFK) in New York City, two hours from (ORD) Chicago, or four and a half hours from (MIA) Miami.